PULP ARTISTS

 RALPH CARLSON

-He studied art by mail order course from The Federal Schools, Inc. of Minneapolis.
+In June 1925 he graduated South High School of Minneapolis.
+He then studied art by mail order correspondence from The Federal Schools, Inc. of Minneapolis.

-Carlson's nickname was "Hamlet" because of his moody nature and his Danish heritage.
+Carlson's nickname was "Hamlet" because of his moody nature.

-Carlson joined the Communist Party at this time, as did many Americans who were concerned by the fascist tendencies of American industrialists and the hardships of laborers during the Great Depression.
+He joined the Communist Party at this time, as did many Americans who were concerned by the hardships of laborers during the Great Depression, as well as the fascist tendencies of American industrialists.

-From 1940 to 1942 Carlson drew for Camp Comics, Popular Comics, and Future Comics, for which he created an original adventure feature series, Rush Newton of the Newsreels.
+From 1940 to 1942 he drew for Camp Comics, Popular Comics, and Future Comics, for which he created an original adventure feature series, Rush Newton of the Newsreels.

-During WWII, Carlson served in the U.S. Army and worked for YANK Magazine on the Paris edition.
+On February 3, 1943 he was drafted and served in the Army during WWII.
+In 1944 He worked for YANK Magazine on the Paris edition.

-After the war, Carlson went back to working for Fawcett Publications, but instead of interior pen & ink illustrations he drew some of their new comic books, including Rocky Lane Comics.
+After the war he went back to work for Fawcett Publications, but instead of interior pen & ink illustrations he drew some of their new comic books, including Rocky Lane Comics.

-In 1953, Carlson was subpoenaed by the House Un-American Activities Committee to testify as a cartoonist about his connection with the Communist Party.
-He refused to cooperate and was jailed, ending his career in comic books.
+In 1953 he was subpoenaed by the House Un-American Activities Committee to testify as a cartoonist about his connection with the Communist Party.
+He refused to cooperate.
+He was jailed and blacklisted, which ended his career in comic books and publishing in general.

-He returned to his home town Minneapolis in 1955 and found work as an art instructor at his old correspondence school, which had since changed it's name to Art Instruction, Inc.
+IN 1955 he returned to his hometown, Minneapolis, where his old faithful art instructor, Walt Wilwerding, hired him as an art instructor at the correspondence school he had attended from 1926 to 1928, which had since changed it's name to Art Instruction, Inc.

 © David Saunders 2009